War of the Usurper

 - ↑ A Storm of Swords, Chapter 53, Tyrion.

 This page uses content from the English Wikipedia.
 The original content was at War of the Usurper.
 The list of authors can be seen in the page history of War of the Usurper.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.